withbelay/ex_visiflow/README.md

 Wrappers can run before and\or after a step's run or rollback function.
 The semantics are slightly different.

-A `pre` function must return :ok, or it will rollback the workflow without ever running the step.
+A `handle_before_step` function must return :ok, or it will rollback the workflow without ever running the step.
-A `post` function will run after a step, regardless of what the return status of that step was.
-But like a `pre` step, any return value other than {:ok, state} will rollback the workflow.
+A `handle_after_step` function will run after a step, regardless of what the return status of that step was.
+But like a `handle_before_step` step, any return value other than {:ok, state} will rollback the workflow.

 Wrappers in particular are likely to want to know information about the state of the workflow's execution.
 They can access it with the state's __visi__ struct, which maintains this information.
 See below.
 ```
 defmodule Company.Wrapper do
-  use ExVisiflow.Wrapper
+  use ExVisiflow.LifecycleHandler

-  def pre(%Company.Workflow.State{}=state) do
+  def handle_before_step(%Company.Workflow.State{}=state) do
     # do work intended to happen before every step
     {:ok, state}
   end

-  def post(%Company.Workflow.State{}=state) do
+  def handle_after_step(%Company.Workflow.State{}=state) do
     # do work intended to happen after every step
     {:ok, state}
   end